 The IDFA will continue to be available in instances where the end user opts in to tracking through the ATT framework in your app.
 If the user has also opted in to tracking in the app where the ad was served, you will have access to the IDFA on both ends, thus enabling continued real-time, deterministic attribution by linking the two identical IDFA’s across ad and conversion.
 From there, what attribution method(s) are available or aren’t available varies based on ATT status of the user, paid vs. owned media, and in-app vs. mobile web channels.
 We created the below table grid as an aid to understand your options based on these varying factors.
 You can read our in-depth breakdown on how the ATT framework impacts advertising measurement in this prior blog post.

 What becomes clear from the table grid above is the important role that the SKAdNetwork will play once ATT enforcement commences.
 The SKAdNetwork is Apple’s storekit capability that helps advertisers determine the efficacy of their ad campaigns while maximizing the privacy of iOS users.
-This is done by offering deterministic, yet anonymous, attribution that continues to give marketers campaign performance insights in the absence of ATT opt-in.
+It offers marketers deterministic, yet anonymous, attribution that will give them campaign performance insights in the absence of ATT opt-in.

-As illustrated in the graphic, SKAdNetwork is attainable in most scenarios and is particularly important when the user has opted out of tracking in your app or the app where your campaign ads are served.
+As illustrated in the graphic, SKAdNetwork is attainable in most scenarios and is particularly important when the user has opted out of tracking in your app or the app where you served your campaign ads.
 SKAdNetwork is highly beneficial when considering attribution post-ATT enforcement.
 Only with paid and owned mobile web channels is this form of attribution unavailable, since SKAdNetwork is limited to in-app.

 If you choose to adopt the SKAdNetwork, consider working with an MMP (mobile measurement partner), like Kochava, to collect the most holistic attribution insights all on one dashboard.
 In addition, gain SKAdNetwork support to assist with the heavy lifting of adoption.